 First, let's talk about intelligent information gathering.
 And in our daily work, correcting data is one of the most important and frequent tasks.
 However, in many cases, it is not easy.
 Here we show you an example.
 I'm copying a table from a PDF file.
 The result is a set of text, instead of a table, this means the information of the table structure is lost in the PDF.

 Another example is that we want to copy the text of a paragraph.
 But when we copy the text into the word, we find that the text is broken into multiple lines.
 However, all these breaks are totally unnecessary.
-So why can't we get correct information we want from PDf files?
+So why can't we get correct information we want from PDF files?
 This is because PDF is designed to ensure it looks the same everywhere, so that we can transfer, display, and print it.
 But the information of the document structure is lost in PDF.